Family of teenager with a 'kind and gentle soul’ set up a support group in his memory

 His younger sister, Alice, with support of their parents, Jess and Andrew, is now aiming to reach out to others through Ryedale Nate, to encourage them to open up and talk if they are struggling and need help.

-Jess said Ryedale Nate would also honour Nathan, from near Helmsley, and their many memories for him.
+Jess said Ryedale Nate would also honour Nathan and their many memories for him.

 “Everyone always said that Nathan was a true flat cap gentleman, an old chap in a young person's body.
 He was a very kind and gentle soul who would help anyone who needed it.